-Int roduction1
+Introduction1

-I. The Therapeutic Exigence3
+I. The Therapeutic Exigence 3

 II.
-The Psychotherapeutic Function of Intellectual Conversion23
+The Psychotherapeutic Function of Intellectual Conversion .23

 III.
-The Psychic Nature of the Contemporary Ethical Crisis
+The Psychic Nature of the Contemporary Ethical Crisis .27

 IV.
-Religious Conversion as Psychic39
+Religious Conversion as Psychic .39

-ν.
-Conversion as Foundational Reality46
+v Conversion as Foundational Reality 46

-PSYCHIC CONVERSION
+PSYCHIC CONVERSION1

-The psychiatrist Claudio Naranjo has offered us both a challenge and a contribution towards meeting it.
-In his recent book, The One Quest, he speaks of creating "a unified science of human development," a unified science and art of human change.
-He attempts to disengage from the diverse techniques, exercises, and procedures of education, psychotherapy, and religion, an experimental meeting ground based on a unity of concern and a commonality of method.
+The psychiatrist Claudio Naranjo has offered us both a challenge and a psychiatrist Claudio Maranjo contribution towards meeting it.
+In his recent book, The One Quest, he speaks of creating "a unified science of human development," a unified science and art of human change. " He attempts to disengage from the diverse techniques, exercises, and procedures of education, psychotherapy, and religion, an experimental meeting ground based on a unity of concern and a commonality of method.
 The various ways of growth which he examines-ranging from behavior therapy to Sufism-are, he says, contributions to a single process of human transformation involving:

 - (1) shift in identity;

 - (2) increased contact with reality;

-- (3) simultaneous increase in both participation and detachment;
+- (3) simultaneous increase in both participation and detachment:

 - (4) simultaneous increase in freedom and the ability to surrender;

 - (5) unification--intrapersonal, interpersonal, between body and mind, subject and object, man and God;

 - (6) increased self-acceptance; and

 - (7) increase in consciousness.4